Willie Mays: Record-setting contract

 Normally the third batter in the lineup, Mays was moved to fourth in 1964 before returning to third in subsequent years.
 On May 21, Dark named Mays the Giants' captain, making Mays the first African-American captain of an MLB team.
 "You deserve it," Dark told Mays.
 "You should have had it long before this."
 Against the Phillies on September 4, Mays made what Hirsch called "one of the most acrobatic catches of his career".
-Ruben Amaro, Sr., hit a ball to the scoreboard at Philadelphia's Connie Mack Stadium.
+Rubén Amaro Sr. hit a ball to the scoreboard at Philadelphia's Connie Mack Stadium.
 Mays, who had been playing closer to home plate than normal, ran at top speed after the ball.
 He caught it in midair and had to kick his legs forward to keep his head from hitting the ballpark's fence, but he held on to the ball.
-While he batted under .300 (.296) for the first time since 1956, he led the NL with 47 home runs and ranked second with 121 runs scored and 111 RBI.
+While he batted under .300 (.296) for the first time since 1956, he led the NL with 47 home runs and ranked second with 121 runs scored and 111 RBI in 157 games.